AchilleSalaun/starter-academic/content/home/experience.md

 I worked on very interesting and various domains related to log analysis in networks.
 Especially, I benefited from the great supervision of François Desbouvries, Anne Bouillard, Marc-Olivier Buob, and Yohan Petetin.
+In addition, I have been offered a wonderful workplace at [LINCS](https://www.lincs.fr/).

 Apart the theoretical work, my thesis shows a strong applied component.
 Indeed, Anne, Marc-Olivier and I developed our algorithms into a Python 3 module.